Josh-Manley/prework-study-guide/README.md

 # <Prework Study Guide Webpage>

 ## Description
-This application was built for bootcamp students like me to going through prework to see notes on HTML, CSS, Git, and JavaScript.
+This application was built for bootcamp students going through prework to see notes on HTML, CSS, Git, and JavaScript.

 ## Installation